Balanced labor market concept with people and job listings.

 5

-What are the overall implications of using the Full Employment Rate of Unemployment (FERU)?
+What are the potential implications of using the Full Employment Rate of Unemployment (FERU) as a key economic indicator, and how might it influence policy decisions related to employment and social welfare?

 Newsletter Subscribe